Anivice/80386-ASM/documentation/4_loading_program.md

  37      out     dx,     al
 ```

-#### Step 3: Request Read
+#### Step 3: Request ICH to Read

-Now that we have written the relevant information to the controller, we can tell the controller that we'd
-like to read some data from the disk.
+Now that we have written the relevant information to the controller, we can tell the controller that we'd like to read some data from the disk.

 ```nasm
  39      ; Step 3: Request ICH I/O Read